 College of Science, Technology, and Health

-BA in Self-Designed Major with a Concentration In Elementary and Middle School STEM Education
+BA in Self-Designed Major - Elementary Teacher Education

 USM Core Courses (including pre-internship education courses that are required for the Concentration in Elementary Education; 24 additional credits above those required by the major)

 - Entry Year Experience – EYE 112 Built Environment: Energy (This course is recommended for this track of the Elementary Education Concentration; 3 cr.)